-- Freshwater fish (trout, for example) caught in local ponds, rivers, and streams.
+- Freshwater fish (including trout) caught in local ponds, rivers and streams

 - Limit the use of canned tuna.
-While it is below the limit for mercury, to be safe use on occasion, and choose chunk light vs. white albacore for the lowest levels.
+While it is below the limit for mercury, to be safe use only on occasion and choose chunk light over white albacore for the lowest levels of pollutants

-It is safe to select a variety of other types of fish: well-cooked shellfish, smaller ocean fish or farm raised fish.
-It is safe to eat 12 ounces of cooked fish/week, with a typical serving size being 3-6 ounces.
+It is safe to select a variety of other types of fish, including well-cooked shellfish, smaller ocean fish or farm raised fish.
+It is safe to eat 12 ounces of cooked fish per week, with a typical serving size being 3-6 ounces.